Travel | Canada | Mushrooms & Meditation in Stanley Park

 Sometimes it’s good to get out and do something different.
-My boyfriend, Joel, and I had both developed a bit of an obsession with looking at wild mushrooms this season, and we’ve both been feeling more stressed than usual.
+A friend and I had both developed a bit of an obsession with looking at wild mushrooms this season, and we’d both been feeling more stressed than usual.
 So when he suggested we attend Spirit Quest Adventures’ three-hour Stanley Park Mushroom Ecology Tour & Mindfulness Workshop here in Vancouver, where we live.
 I was totally game.

 Spirit Quest Adventures is a small tour and adventure company owned by local entrepreneur Kyle Pearce, who also works within the tech sphere.
 At 10 a.m. on an overcast but dry Sunday, we met up with a group of 20-something other people (all surprisingly in our age group) at the Inukshuk at English Bay.

 Kyle shook hands with us when we arrived; he was a natural leader with an ability to make everyone feel immediately at ease.
 The workshop started off with the typical housekeeping bits and background info on Kyle and his company, then we got the awkward part over with: everyone stood in a large circle, introduced themselves, and said one thing that we’d like to see change in the world.
 It was a diverse group, consisting of travellers, people who were new to the city, couples, and those who were just interested in mushrooms or meditation.
 People from as far away as Venezuela, England, and China were all represented.
 Immediately I liked the positive focus of the meetup and the emphasis on connecting with new people I’d probably never otherwise cross paths with.